t3hi3x/FlumeHTTPSourceCSharpClient/README.md

 ===========================
 Simple HTTPSource Client for Flume.

 Program.cs                An exmaple client that adds 5000 lines in a single request.

 FlumeHTTPSourceClient.cs  A series of classes for working with Flume via an HTTPSource.

-ExampleFlume.conf        A sample Flume Configuration that works with this sample.
+flume.conf                A sample Flume Configuration that works with this sample.

 Currently, it only supports the JSON handler.